-The Nigerian music industry has in a way blossomed to the level of panache it is currently enjoying, thanks to the many music competitions/reality TV shows in the country.
-Since the advent of shows like Project Fame and Star Quest – who both blessed us with plenty stars – the other music shows like Idols, Peak Talent Show, and The Voice continued the trend and has gifted us with the following A-list artistes that we are all proud of.
+The Nigerian music industry has in a way, blossomed to the level of panache it is currently enjoying, thanks to the many music competitions/reality TV shows in the country.
+Since the advent of shows like Project Fame and Star Quest – who both blessed us with plenty stars – the other music shows like Idols, Peak Talent Show, and The Voice continued the trend of gifting us with the following A-list artistes that we are all proud of.

 KCEE was a winner of the maiden edition (2002) of the now concluded Star Quest show.
 Both he and Presh were part of the winners and formed KC Presh.
 The group was successful for a while with hits like Sengemenge until they split and KCEE started riding solo.
 Maybe his record label 5 Star music was inspired by Star Quest?

 The RnB maestro emerged third in the 2004 edition of Project Fame, and he hasn’t stopped thrilling us with his eclectic and soothing voice ever since then.
 With hits like Escalade, Pray for Me, Carry Dey Go, Not The Girl, and others, Darey will forever hold the title of King of RnB in Nigeria